IsseiMori/3dScan-to-blendshape/README.md

-# 3dScan-to-blendshape
+# 3D Scan to Face Morphing

-Import multiple 3D scanned face and create a blendshape of them.
+Generate a blendshape model and 3D morphing animation from multiple 3D scanned meshes and textures of a target face using Bellus3D camera.

 ![image](morph.gif)